Toi Pakihi: MANAVATION, Tūraukawa Bartlett

 “Suddenly after 26 years of not speaking te reo Māori, of being totally culturally disconnected, I’m doing my first ever reo programme, at the marae in Ōrākei,” he explains.

-That was the beginning of his involvement with Ngāti Whātua Ōrākei, and the start of his growing community.
+That was the beginning of his involvement with his iwi of Ngāti Whātua ki Tāmaki, and the start of his growing community.
 As life got more stable, Tūraukawa’s dreams got bigger.
 He wanted to buy a house, to make a name for himself, to secure a prosperous future for his whānau – but where to start?

 His first thought was to establish Manavation.
-This was a means of giving back to the community, to help more people like himself to discover their ahurea tuakiri (cultural identity).
+This was a means of giving back to the community, to help more people like himself to discover their tuakiritanga Māori (cultural identity) as well as Tangata Tiriti to feel connected within the language and worldview.
 But as he says, he was clueless about running a business.

 “We didn’t even know what a business plan was!
 We had the passion, and the motivation, just not the know-how.”

-Their motto to finding a work-life balance is to provide high impact in a short amount of time.
-This means confining the Manavation work to the first third of the day, so he has more time to spend with his loved ones – because if you do the mahi, you get the treats.
+Their motto to finding a work-life balance is to work smarter, not harder, meaning confining the Manavation work to the first third of the day, so he has more time to spend with his whānau – because if you do the mahi, you get the treats.

 “When we bring the value, potential and commitment to what we do, then everything else will fall in place”, he says.
-He particularly wants to shift the narrative for Māori, to encourage them to be bigger than they are.
+He particularly wants to support his wider whānau to believe in the potential and value of te reo Māori as Tangata Whenua here in Aotearoa.

 “If you don’t value yourself, no one else will.
 It takes courage to even have these conversations to begin something new.
 You put in the hard work, show up day after day, and let the mahi speak for itself.”